redhat-cop/redhat-image-mode-demo/use-cases/simple-bootc-container/README.md

 # Use Case - Simple bootc container

-This example shows a very simple example of a bootc container the is built starting from a *centos-bootc* image.
+This example shows a very simple example of a bootc container the is built starting from a *rhel-bootc* image.

 The Containerfile in the example: